bemasc/access-services/draft-schwartz-masque-access-descriptions.md

 # Format

 An access service collection is defined by a JSON dictionary containing keys specified in the corresponding registry ({{iana}}).
 Inclusion of each key is OPTIONAL.
+The corresponding media type is `application/access-services+json`.

 The "dns", "udp", and "ip" keys are each defined to hold a JSON dictionary containing the key "template" with a value that is a URI template suitable for configuring DNS over HTTPS, CONNECT-UDP, or CONNECT-IP, respectively.